efaucher/foosball/README.md

 10.1 The penalty for violation of this rule:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;First offense - the opposing team has the option of continuing play from the current position, continuing play from the point of infraction, or re-serving the ball.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*First offense* - the opposing team has the option of continuing play from the current position, continuing play from the point of infraction, or re-serving the ball.
 If an illegal jar causes the player to lose possession of the ball from a rod, play may be continued from that rod.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Subsequent violations - Technical foul.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Subsequent violations* - Technical foul.
 After the technical shot, the non offending team continues to have the options listed under First Offense (10.1).

 10.2 Touching or coming into contact with your opponent's rods in any way shall be penalized exactly like jarring, sliding, or lifting.